sameerapeiris/react-move-directory/README.md

 ### 1\.
 Clone the Repository

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopy codegit clone https://github.com/your-username/movie-list-app.git  cd movie-list-app   `
+`bashCopy codegit clone https://github.com/your-username/movie-list-app.git  cd movie-list-app   `

 ### 2\.
 Install Dependencies

 Install the project dependencies using npm or yarn:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopy codenpm install  # or  yarn install   `
+` npm install  # or  yarn install   `

 ### 3\.
 Set Up TMDB API Key

-You need a TMDB API key to fetch movies from The Movie Database.
+You need a TMDB API key to fetch movies from The Movie Database.(Project included my API key for demo purposes)

-1. Go to TMDB API and sign up to get your API key.
+Go to TMDB API and sign up to get your API key.

-2. Create a .env file in the root directory of your project.

-3.  bashCopy codeREACT\_APP\_TMDB\_API\_KEY=your\_api\_key\_here

 ### 4\.
 Run the Application

 Start the development server:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopy codenpm start  # or  yarn start   `
+`   bashCopy codenpm start  # or  yarn start   `

 The application will be available at http://localhost:3000.